intelops/external-docs/content/kubviz/1.0.0/2-overview/_index.en.md

 ![KubViz](./logowithName.png)

-**KubViz** is the `open-source` project by IntelOps.
+**KubViz** is the `open-source` project by Intelops.

-Visualize Kubernetes & DevSecOps Workflows.
-Tracks changes/events real-time across your entire K8s clusters, git repos, container registries, Container image Vulnerability scanning, misconfiguration, SBOM etc. , analyzing their effects and providing you with the context you need to troubleshoot efficiently.
-Get the Observability you need, easily.
+Experience seamless visualization of Kubernetes and DevSecOps workflows with KubViz.
+Monitor real-time changes and events across your entire Kubernetes clusters, Git repositories, and container registries effortlessly.
+Our platform includes robust features such as container image vulnerability scanning, misconfiguration detection, and Software Bill of Materials (SBOM) analysis.

+KubViz empowers you to track these dynamic elements, enabling comprehensive analysis of their impact.
+Gain valuable context to troubleshoot effectively, ensuring efficient management and troubleshooting of issues.
+With KubViz, obtain the observability you require in a user-friendly manner, providing unparalleled insights into your Kubernetes and DevSecOps landscapes.

 ## Problem